-- (0) No sample child or sample adult in the family None of the family members is under the age of 18 or all family members are under the age of 18. - (1) Complete All appropriate questions in the section were completed, even if some were "DK" or "Refused".
+- (0) No sample child or sample adult in the family None of the family members is under the age of 18 or all family members are 14-17 years of age. - (1) Complete All appropriate questions in the section were completed, even if some were "DK" or "Refused". - (2) Partial/Noninterview Callback required - None or some, but not all, of the appropriate questions were completed before the section was interrupted.
+A callback to complete the section is necessary. - (3) Partial/Noninterview No callback None or some, but not all, of the appropriate questions were completed before the section was interrupted.
+No callback to complete the section is possible.

-- (2) Partial/Noninterview Callback required None or some, but not all, of the appropriate questions were completed before the section was interrupted.
-A callback to complete the section is necessary. - (3) Partial/Noninterview No callback - None or some, but not all, of the appropriate questions were completed before the section was interrupted.
-No callback to complete the section is possible. - () Blank The instrument was exited using the F10 key.
+() Blank - The instrument was exited using the F10 key.
 If any section did not have a status code assigned before the F10 key was used, that section will have a blank status code.
+For the Immunization Provider section, if no children in the household were 12-35 months of age, or if the respondent said these children had not received any immunizations, then this section will have a blank status code.